 - Daniel Hogue is a Navy Nuclear Power Officer responsible for training future Nuclear Propulsion Officers and Nuclear Field Enlisted Personnel at the Naval Nuclear Power Training Command in Charleston, South Carolina.
 Daniel was the first individual in the nation selected to the Navy's Nuclear Instructor class for the Fall of 2007.

-- Morgan Halfhill joined the Air National Guard and is pursuing a Masters Degree in Engineering Management with a concentration in Crisis, Risk and Emergency Management at George Washington University.
+- Morgan Halfhill joined the Air National Guard and is completed a Masters Degree in Engineering Management with a concentration in Crisis, Risk and Emergency Management at George Washington University.
 While at APSU Morgan was selected as the Philanthropic Student Leader of the Year 2005-2006, she won the Vice Presidents Excellence in Leadership Award in 2006-2007, and was selected as the APSU Homecoming Queen.

 - Bill Talkington plans to pursue a PhD in Neuroscience at the West Virginia University; Bill will continue with his research, cortical auditory signal processing, he performed as an REU participant research in the summers of 2005 and 2006.
 Bill also plans to pick up a M.S. in Electrical Engineering along the way.